 An Americanist, Manora specializes in issues related to race, gender, and subjectivity in the works of 20th/21st century women writers of color.
 Her work in progress includes Mamas?
 Maybe: The Dialectics of Modernity and Maternity in the Works of the Harlem Renaissance, a book examining the manner in which the major ideological and political project of the Harlem Renaissance, namely the (re)negotiation of African American subjectivity/identity and social place, was worked out by African American modernist writers through discourses and dialectics related to maternity, as well as an ongoing study of black bohemianism in African American literature and culture, with a focus, at present, on African American women's transnational travel narratives.

-In addition to serving for several years as the faculty advisor/chapter sponsor for the Department's chapter of Sigma Tau Delta, the International English Honor Society, Dr. Manora has also served as the Director of Undergraduate Studies in English.
+Dr. Manora was the faculty advisor/chapter sponsor for the Department's chapter of Sigma Tau Delta, the International English Honor Society, for several years.
+She currently serves as the Director of Undergraduate Studies in English.

 "Transgressive Tendencies or The Case for 'The Wrong Man': Narrative Strategies and Scenes of Passing in Nella Larsen's Allen Semi Short Story."
 Short Story 18.2, (Fall 2010/2011): 55-70.

 "What You Looking At Me For?
 I Didn't Come to Stay: Displacement, Disruption, and Black Female Subjectivity in Maya Angelou's I Know Why the Caged Bird Sings," I Know Why the Caged Bird Sings.
 Ed.
 Mildred R. Mickle.
 Pasadena, CA: Salem, 2010.
 192-210.

 "'She was in th family way': The Dialectics of Modernity and Maternity in Jean Toomer's Cane," Obsidian III: Literature in the African Diaspora, 8.1 (Spring/Summer 2007/2009): 51-67.